-- a.
-Genetic parentage may be established by: - (1) a Certificate of Parentage as provided in section 7 of P.L.1994, c.164 (C.26:8-28.1) executed by a signatory, including an unemancipated minor, prior to or after the birth of a child, and filed with the appropriate State agency, or - (2) a signed voluntary acknowledgment of paternity in accordance with 42 U.S.C. s.666(a)(5), subject to the right of the signatory to rescind the acknowledgment within 60 days of the date of signing, or by the date of establishment of a support order to which the signatory is a party, whichever is earlier. - b.
+a.
+Genetic parentage may be established by:

+(1) a Certificate of Parentage as provided in Section 7 of P.L.1994, c.164 (C.26:8-28.1) executed by a signatory, including an unemancipated minor, prior to or after the birth of a child, and filed with the appropriate State agency, or b.
 If the individual signing the certificate or acknowledgment is a minor, a guardian ad litem shall be appointed by the court to advise the child in advance of the signing of the certificate or acknowledgement.
 The child's parents may not represent the child as guardian or otherwise.